pasky/pachi/INSTALL.md

 Edit Makefile, top section has configuration options.
 Currently Unix and Windows are supported (MAC build currently untested).

+> If caffe is installed in an unusual location set CAFFE_PREFIX.

 To build Pachi type: